Online Safety

 Below are some sites which may support you in navigating the world of online safety.
 Please do speak to us in school if you have any issues or concerns.

-For reporting harmful content for parents or anyone who has come across harmful content on social media
+For reporting harmful content for parents or anyone who has come across harmful content on social media please click below:

 or